New international staff

 The Government has information about bringing a pet into the UK.

-You can contact the network through the International Staff Network Yammer group (from mid September 2016) or by email:
+You can contact the team through the International Staff Network Yammer group or by email: